hyperledger/fabric/docs/source/channel_update_tutorial.rst

   ./network.sh down

-You can now use the script to bring up the test network with one channel:
+You can now use the script to bring up the test network with one channel named ``mychannel``:

 .. code:: bash

   ./network.sh up createChannel

 Now that you have a clean version of the test network running on your machine, we can start the process of adding a new org to the channel we created.
-We are first going to add Org3 to the channel using a script to confirm that the process works.
+First, we are going to add Org3 to the channel using a script to confirm that the process works.
-We will then go through the step by step process of adding Org3 by updating the channel configuration.
+Then, we will go through the step by step process of adding Org3 by updating the channel configuration.

 Bring Org3 into the Channel with the Script
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You should be in the ``test-network`` directory.
 To use the script, simply issue
-the following:
+the following commands:

 .. code:: bash